libsl3 1.2.47002

 There is one additional sl3::Type.

-In sqlite a clomun can hold different types and libsl3 supports this concept.
+In sqlite a column can hold different types and libsl3 supports this concept.

 See sl3::DbValue for more information.